redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 /// type=SS, answer=[1]

-Which element is the third subheading in the code above?
+Which of the following element is the third subheading ?

 - `<h3>(1846) by Edgar Allan Poe</h3>`